apache/spark/docs/sql-ref-syntax-aux-show-databases.md

 ### Description

-Lists the databases that match an optionally supplied string pattern.
+Lists the databases that match an optionally supplied regular expression pattern.
 If no pattern is supplied then the command lists all the databases in the system.
 Please note that the usage of `SCHEMAS` and `DATABASES` are interchangeable and mean the same thing.